 The floating Shamrock stitch is easy and fun and can be added to almost any garment you are crocheting.
 Your floating shamrock will be made by crocheting around the two posts from the previous round or row.

-Black arrows point to the DC posts where you will execute the first and third leaf of your floating shamrock.
-The red arrow is pointing to the GREEN YARN that you pick up at the last pulle through of the stitch you are working with
+The arrows point to the DC posts where you will execute the first and third leaf of your floating shamrock.
+I am using Contrasting thread, but if you want the shamrock to be a different color, pull the shamrock color thru the last pull through of the stitch, before the start of the shamrock.

 Insert your hook under the first post to make the first leaf.